Account Registration

 Online registration eliminates the need to submit a paper entry form and will automatically generate bottle identification labels.
 Paper entries will not be accepted.
 All entries must be entered via the online entry system, and entries are not guaranteed until they are paid for.
 You will not be able to print bottle labels until your entries have been paid.

-NO REFUNDS FOR ANY REASON
+NO REFUNDS FOR ANY REASON.

 Your entries and spots in the competition are not guaranteed until payment is made.

-NOTE: We strongly recommend the use of placeholder entries followed immediately by payment to secure your spot in the competition.
+We strongly recommend the use of placeholder entries followed immediately by payment to secure your spot in the competition.
 If the paid entry cap is reached before your payment is completed, your entries will not be in the competition.
 You can make changes to the entry information, categories, etc. until the entry deadline is reached.

 Winners will be announced at approximately 7pm on the final judging date (Saturday) live and in-person at the awards ceremony.
 Volunteers and entrants are encouraged to attend.
 Generous prizes and raffles are typically offered to in person attendees courtesy of our sponsors.